cloudfoundry/bosh-azure-cpi-release/README.md

   can be either `dynamic` for a DHCP assigned IP by Azure, or 'manual' to use an assigned IP by BOSH director, or `vip` to use an Reserved IP (which needs to be already allocated)

-## Example
+## Examples

-This is a sample of how Azure specific properties are used in a BOSH deployment manifest:
+These are two samples of how Azure specific properties are used in a BOSH deployment manifest:

+* networks.default.type is 'manual'

     ---
     name: sample